tonimelisma/mail/OFFLINE2.md

 * **Phase 1.C (On-Demand and Action-Based Workers): COMPLETED.**
     * `MessageBodyDownloadWorker.kt` was finalized and now checks if content is already synced before downloading.
     * `ActionUploadWorker.kt` was finalized.
-Build issues were resolved (KSP, type ambiguities), and it now robustly handles local database updates after successful API calls for mark read/unread, star, move, and send actions.
+Build issues were resolved (KSP, type ambiguities related to `kotlin.Result` vs. `androidx.work.ListenableWorker.Result`, and incorrect DAO method calls), and it now robustly handles local database updates after successful API calls for mark read/unread, star, move, and send actions.
 Draft creation/update logic was also refined to use server responses for local DB updates.